 On Saturday and Sunday, hundreds of protesters attacked the Saudi embassy in Tehran and Saudi consulate in Iran’s second-largest city of Mashad.
 The U.S. State Department had called for calm and a deescalation of rhetoric between Iran and Saudi officials.

-Iranian protestors broke into the Saudi embassy early on Sunday to protest the Sheik’s execution.
-The protestors destroyed furniture and started several fires before police removed them from the building, Reuters reported.
-Iranian state media also reported that some protestors used petrol bombs and rocks.
+Iranian protesters broke into the Saudi embassy early on Sunday to protest the Sheik’s execution.
+The protesters destroyed furniture and started several fires before police removed them from the building, Reuters reported.
+Iranian state media also reported that some protesters used petrol bombs and rocks.

 Iranian President Hassan Rouhani said the the fire was “not justifiable,” also announcing that 40 people have been arrested over the blaze.